EMD GP9

-The EMD GP9 is a four-axle diesel-electric locomotive built by General Motors' Electro-Motive Division between 1954 and 1959.
+The EMD GP9 is a four-axle diesel-electric locomotive built by General Motors' Electro-Motive Division between 1954 and 1963.
 The GP9 succeeded the GP7 as the second model of EMD's General Purpose (GP) line, incorporating a new sixteen-cylinder engine which generated 1750 hp.
 This locomotive type was offered both with and without control cabs; locomotives built without control cabs were called GP9B locomotives.

-EMD constructed 3,626 GP9s, including 165 GP9Bs.
-An additional 646 GP9s were built by General Motors Diesel, EMD's Canadian subsidiary, for a total of 4,257 GP9s produced when Canadian production ended in 1963.
 The GP9 was succeeded by the similar but slightly more powerful GP18.

-Design and Production
+Design and production

 EMD designed the GP9 as an improved version of the GP7, with an increase in power from 1,500 hp to 1,750 hp, and a change in prime mover to the latest version of the 567 engine, the 567C.
 Externally, the GP9 strongly resembled its predecessor.
 Most were built with high short hoods, but the Southern Pacific ordered a number with low short hoods for improved crew visibility.

 EMD built GP9s at its LaGrange, Illinois facility until 1959, when American production was ended in favor of the GP18.
 GMD production in Canada continued until August 1963, when the final GP9 was produced.